 - The ImpsParade19, with more than 20,000 people lining the streets and showing their appreciation for Lincoln City's fantastic achievements in the 18/19 season.
 The comms team ensured that our Proud To Be Lincoln branding was front and centre on the bus and in the crowds, ensuring fantastic coverage on many local and national media. - The team supported our HR colleagues in the Global Challenge 2018 and have continued this with the relaunch in May, where even more participants are signed-up.
 In 2018, staff and members walked in excess of 156,000 km over the 100 day duration of the challenge.
-This year, more than a third of our workforce is taking part. - Following the early closure of Lincoln Christmas Market in 2017, the team worked hard to ensure the 2018 edition was well promoted and engaged with more visitors than ever before on social media, launching an new Instagram account and answering more than 240 enquiries on social media in the week before, and during, the event. - The team has continued to develop new skills in different areas of media.
+This year, more than a third of our workforce is taking part. - Following the early closure of Lincoln Christmas Market in 2017, the team worked hard to ensure the 2018 edition was well promoted and engaged with more visitors than ever before on social media, launching an new Instagram account and answering more than 240 enquiries on social media in the week before, and during, the event.

+- The team has continued to develop new skills in different areas of media.
 They have modernised the way council communicates with its residents and stakeholders and have continued to produce films for use in many areas. - With the launch of NETConsent we have been able to communicate with staff quicker and more effectively.
 In addition, the new staff magazine, Lincoln Lines, has allowed us to produce ever more engaging content for our employees. - The team were successful in being shortlisted for the 2019 MJ Local Government Excellence Awards in the category of 'Innovation in Communications' for the work they have done on launching and promoting Vision 2020. - Our social media followers have continued to grow significantly on all accounts.
 We now have over 14,950 followers to our corporate twitter account an increase of more than 850 this year.
 This continues to see us in the top ten of UK councils with the most number of twitter followers per head of population. - On Facebook, our presence has continued to increase significantly with more than 5,500 people following the council's page.
 This is a 35 per cent increase year-on-year.
 Meanwhile, the Lincoln Christmas Market page has recently hit the 35,000 followers mark.

-3.13 Annual report
+3.14 Annual report

-The 2018 report went to Performance Scrutiny Committee in August 2018, followed by Executive and Council in September 2018.
-The Annual Report is aligned to Vision 2020, covering the key achievements and projects delivered for each strategic priority, including the strand of work - high performing services.
+The 2017/18 report went to Performance Scrutiny Committee in August 2018, followed by Executive and Council in September 2018.
+The 2018/19 report is due to go to Performance Scrutiny Committee in November 2019, followed by Executive and Council.

+The Annual Report, aligned to Vision 2020, covers the second year of the three year strategy and reports on the key achievements and projects delivered for each strategic priority (and high performing services strand of work) during the year.

-3.14 Civic and International Partnerships
+3.15 Civic and International Partnerships